abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-2.md

 ## Constraints and Corollaries

-In a Sudoku puzzle, we are given a partially filled 9x9 grid and we have to fill the rest of the grid such that each of the nine rows, columns and sub-grids (called "blocks" in general) have all of the digits, from 1 to 9.
+In a Sudoku puzzle, we are given a partially filled 9x9 grid and we have to fill the rest of the grid such that each of the nine rows, columns and sub-grids (called _blocks_ in general) have all of the digits, from 1 to 9.

 ``` {.plain .low-line-height}
 +-------+-------+-------+